-P!Q will most certainly peak your family’s interest.
+P!Q will most certainly pique your family’s interest.
 There is something for everyone in here!
-From unique pieces of art alluding to your favorite Netflix binge shows, to hilarious desk accessories ... you won’t want to leave here without picking something up for yourself or a friend back home.
+From unique pieces of art alluding to your favorite Netflix binge-watches, to hilarious desk accessories, you won’t want to leave here without picking something up for yourself or a friend back home.

 Quiet Flight Surf Shop

 I have to admit, my favorite part of this surf shop is the giant wave photo-op outside.
-Make your way into the store, and you can shop all of summer’s favorite brands like Billabong, Vans, Quicksilver, Volcom, Roxy, Oakley and Ray-Ban.
+Make your way into the store and you can shop all of summer’s favorite brands, including Billabong, Vans, Quicksilver, Volcom, Roxy, Oakley and Ray-Ban.
 Perhaps a new bikini or board shorts for your visit to Universal's Volcano Bay?

 Universal Studios Store